kalimahapps/eslint-config/readme.md

 <br>

 ## ✨ Features
-- Includes unicorn, promise, jsdoc, vue and other plugins
+- Includes unicorn, promise, jsdoc, vue and other eslint plugins
 - No prettier.
 - Tabs and semicolons.
 - Configurable rules.